Shiki-Jitsu: Release

 The film was produced by Studio Kajino, an offshoot of Studio Ghibli, run by its former president Toshio Suzuki who served on the film as executive producer.
 It was given a première at the Tokyo Photography Museum in Ebisu Garden Place on December 7, 2000.

-The movie was later released on VHS and DVD by Buena Vista Home Entertainment Japan July 24, 2003 as part of the "Ghibli Cinematic Library" series.
+The movie was later released on VHS and DVD by Buena Vista Home Entertainment Japan on July 24, 2003 as part of the "Ghibli Cinematic Library" series.
 On July 1, 2020, the movie was released to Video on demand by King Records.